USDOT-SDC/sdc-dot-webportal/README.md

 **January ??, 2020.
 SDC sdc-dot-webportal Release 2.5**
 ### What's New in Release 2.5
 * Add Auto-Export request option for users with trusted status in the export request pop-up window
-* Add Auto-Export request approving meny for data providers in the export requests tab
+* Add Auto-Export request approving menu for data providers in the export requests tab

 **January 28, 2020.
 SDC sdc-dot-webportal Release 2.4**
 ### What's New in Release 2.4